dani3l0/librusik/README.md

 ## Configuration

 Librusik will generate `data` dir upon its first boot.
 You can edit `data/config.json` file and adjust the preferences to your liking.
 Some of them can be set from Panel.

-You can use [localhost:7777/panel](http://localhost:7777/panel) to manage your Librusik instance.
+Go to [localhost:7777/panel](http://localhost:7777/panel) to manage your Librusik instance.
 Default user is `admin` and password is `admin`.

+**Config keys explained:**

+`max_users` - how many users can be registered on your instance

+`name` - an username required to log into Panel

+`passwd` - SHA-256 hashed password for Panel

+`port` - HTTP port Librusik is listening on

+`subdirectory` - an absolute path for running under reverse proxy (like nginx), I guess it's still broken

+`ssl` - whether to enable HTTPS or not

+`pubkey` - path to public key used for HTTPS

+`privkey` - path to private key used for HTTPS

+`readable_db` - if set to `true`, database contents will be stored as multi-line, human-readable JSON (results will appear upon first database change)

 -----